Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Chip/README.md

 - Small
 - Medium

-Thi size is technically represented by the `VitaminChipSize` enum, which has two cases:
+The size is technically represented by the `VitaminChipSize` enum, which has two cases:
 - `.small`
 - `.medium`